opendeps/cli/README.md

   opendeps [command]

 Available Commands:
-  help        Help about any command mock        Start live mocks of API dependencies test        Tests the availability of dependencies validate    Validate a file against the OpenDeps schema
+  mock        Start live mocks of API dependencies test        Tests the availability of dependencies scaffold    Create an OpenDeps manifest from OpenAPI files validate    Validate a file against the OpenDeps schema help        Help about any command
 ```

 #### Create and start mocks